ring-clojure/ring/SPEC-2.md

 #### :ring.response/headers

-A Clojure map of lowercased header name strings to a vector of corresponding header value strings.
+A Clojure map of lowercased header name strings to either a string or a vector of strings that correspond to the header value or values.

 #### :ring.response/status